If you’re into healthy eating, you know that smoothies are a godsend.

 For healthy smoothies, you may want to add some liquid, or else it will get a bit too thick.
 Don’t go with any milk…go with almond milk!

 Almond milk is high in antioxidants, vitamins, and minerals, but still low in calories.
 Plus, it’s delicious.
-Grab some flavored almond milk for an extra tastebud kick (though be warned – many flavored almond milks have extra sugar!).
+Grab some flavored almond milk for an extra tastebud kick (though be warned – much-flavored almond milk have extra sugar!).

 Plus, for all you vegans, it contains no animal byproducts.
 Booyah.